 As a small business owner, you’re responsible for a lot of moving parts in your business.
 That creates chaos and overwhelm.
-Listen as Susan Fennema is interviewed on the strategies, tactics, and tools to work on your business.
+Listen as Susan Fennema is interviewed by Tom Bronson on the Maximize Business Value Podcast over the strategies, tactics, and tools to work on your business.

 - The three tactics to get out of the chaos